Kamiesberg Local Municipality

-Kamiesberg Local Municipality is in South Africa.
+Kamiesberg Municipality (Kamiesberg Munisipaliteit) is a local municipality within the Namakwa District Municipality, in the Northern Cape province of South Africa.

 Population

-In 2007 an estimated 12,117 persons lived in Kamiesberg; however, this estimate is very rough.
-The majority of Kamiesberg's people are coloured (mixed race).
+According to the 2022 South African census, the municipality had a population of 15,130 people.
+Of those, 88.3% identified as "Coloured," 5.8% as "White," and 4.3% as "Black African."

-Kharkams village represents, in many ways, the typical village in Kamiesberg: the average education level is 6.7 years; electricity reached the village in 1999; water is available in nearly every house; villagers have access to health care once a week.
+Kharkams village represents, in many ways, the typical small town in Kamiesberg: the average education level is 6.7 years; electricity reached the village in 1999; water is available in nearly every house; villagers have access to health care once a week.

 Sheep and goats are kept on villager-owned land between Kamiesberg's eleven villages.

 Topography and climate

 Kamiesberg municipality spans three topographic zones.
 The area stretches from the sandy coastal lowlands (Sandveld) to the mountainous central Kamiesberg escarpment (Hardveld), and to the eastern plateau of Bushmanland.
 There are no perennial rivers in the area.
 Water is obtained from subterranean sources.
 Some of the water is pumped up by windmills, but most of the water to the communal areas is from natural springs.
 Many of these springs are semi-perennial, and the salt content of the water can vary from year to year, causing problems.
 In 2003 the rainfall was 131 mm in Springbok (100 km north of Kamiesberg).
 Rainfall has on average decreased from 1970 to 1994.